-To use the application in the field:
+To use the application:

-- Open the Point&Play® application. - Click Start. - Enter the satellite orbital position and click Confirm orbital position. - Follow the steps in the application.
-Click Next after each step. - For the certification step, you can start or skip certification.
+- 1. Open the Point&Play® Terminal Installation App. - 2.
+Click Start. - 3.
+Enter the satellite orbital position and click Confirm orbital position. - 4.
+Follow the steps in the application.
+Click Next after each step. - 5.
+For the certification step, you can start or skip certification. - 6.
 After the certification step, you will get a summary.
 Click Export picture to save the summary in the photo library on your mobile phone.